 SMARTPLANS Research Project

-In support of the Canadian federal government's plans to take action to address air pollution in Canada, researchers from the University of Windsor, Ryerson University and Health Canada led a joint effort to develop a full-fledged Integrated Urban Model (IUM) to help local and federal agencies in making decisions that will reduce urban air pollution and create healthier cities.
+In support of the Canadian federal government's plans to take action to address air pollution in Canada, researchers from the University of Windsor, Ryerson University and Health Canada led a joint effort, during the period February 2018 - March 2022, to develop a full-fledged Integrated Urban Model (IUM) to help local and federal agencies in making decisions that will reduce urban air pollution and create healthier cities.
 The focus of the joint project was to develop a user-friendly software package for evaluating alternate land use and transportation planning policies in Canadian cities.

 As an integrated platform, SMARTPLANS was developed to utilize data on local transportation, land use, economic and travel activity, as well as air pollution, health, and economic indicators, to simulate land use and transportation system changes, with the goal of assessing which decisions and policies will maximize social and economic benefits, while minimizing negative environmental and health impacts.